tedroche/weewx-saratoga/readme.md

 1. This will result in the WeeWX-Saratoga data files being generated as outlined above.
 The generated files should be located in the *public_html/saratoga* directory.

-1. The *WeeWX-Saratoga extension* installation can be further customized (eg remote file transfer, units of measure etc) by referring to the [WeeWX-Saratoga wiki](https://github.com/gjr80/weewx-saratoga/wiki).

 ## Support ##

 General support issues for the *WeeWX-Saratoga extension* may be raised in the Google Groups [weewx-user forum](https://groups.google.com/g/weewx-user "Google Groups weewx-user forum").
-The *WeeWX-Saratoga extension* [Issues Page](https://github.com/gjr80/weewx-saratoga/issues "WeeWX-Saratoga extension Issues") should only be used for specific bugs in the *WeeWX-Saratoga extension* code.
+The *WeeWX-Saratoga extension* [Issues Page](https://github.com/ktrue/weewx-saratoga/issues "WeeWX-Saratoga extension Issues") should only be used for specific bugs in the *WeeWX-Saratoga extension* code.
 It is recommended that even if a *WeeWX-Saratoga extension* bug is suspected users first post to the Google Groups [weewx-user forum](https://groups.google.com/g/weewx-user "Google Groups weewx-user forum").
 Support for the [_WEEWX-plugin_](https://saratoga-weather.org/wxtemplates/install.php) for the *Saratoga Weather Website templates* should be via posts on [WXForum.net, Custom Templates/Scripts board](https://www.wxforum.net/index.php?board=102.0).

 ## Licensing ##

-The *WeeWX-Saratoga extension* is licensed under the [GNU Public License v3](https://github.com/gjr80/weewx-saratoga/blob/master/LICENSE "*WeeWX-Saratoga extension* License").
+The *WeeWX-Saratoga extension* is licensed under the [GNU Public License v3](https://github.com/ktrue/weewx-saratoga/blob/master/LICENSE "*WeeWX-Saratoga extension* License").